Interview on consulting, storytelling and the role of agencies today

 1. Summer is over, and the year is drawing to a close.
 Time for an interim review.
 Which brings me straight to the first question: In your view, which areas of consultancy have had a particularly significant impact on corporate communications this year?

 It is quite clear that 2021 will be remembered as a year of change.
 As a communications consultancy, for example, we have long observed an increase in requests for support in the area of internal communications.
-This trend is not new, but has been exacerbated by the pandemic.
+This trend is not new, but it has been exacerbated by the pandemic.
 Efficient employee communication to boost staff retention, a strong employer brand for recruitment, and internal information and participation as the foundation of a modern employer culture are all on our clients’ agendas.

 2. What makes storytelling so interesting to you right now?